maschinenstadt/lib.js/README.md

 already has been loaded.
 Just to be sure; maybe you've made changes there? ;)

-#### Array BUG
-Important info: one big mistake happened!
-I can not access greater or smaller "index" (arg) values (which usually should be done by "modulo" (%)).
-Have not any time right now, but I'm gonna fix it (tomorrow maybe)!

-Also maybe I could optimize the routine(s) there, too.
-We'll see. ... but for
-now: PLEASE BE PATIENT. ^-^

-#### Array ("global/Array.js")
-Just for your info, even if it are just really small news - I do believe, the handling of arrays is very important for most reasons, so I'm mentioning it..

-Many array functions are not ready yet.
-Don't rely on it (check the source by yourself). ..
-BUT "Array.prototype.get(_from, _length)" is (nearly) finished!
-There you can see how i imagine the handling of basic "get()" access @ arrays and the sense of (_from) and (_length) - which can both also be NEGATIVE etc.

-I'm using negative values like with screen coordinates e.g., when I'm drawing with "canvas" e.g... we just add() the negative(!) coordinate vectors to your width or height of the monitor, page or anything, so we're subtracting values from the limits respectively maximum coordinates.
-That's REALLY very helpful!

-In case you specify a negative "_length" (2nd argument to "get()"), we access the array in reverse order!
-Last but not least: if we specify *larger* values in "_length" than the real length of an array, it repeats collecting elements (some kind of modulo '%' ;-)´.
-That's all for now.

-Uuuh, forgot one thing: just added the parameter "radix" to "get()", so it is about to jump over elements with gaps or intervals in between.
-So if you will argue (-2) for the third argument, the result will be build upon jumping from e.g. 7 to 5 to 3 to 1 (and more repetitions) - or with (+2) it will be 1 to 3 to 5 to 7. ... this could be a helpful feature (but think about some negation of negation!
-BOTH negative "length" AND "radix" result in [ (- * -) = (+) ])!

-Now don't forget to look at the example code in "example/array/get.js"!! ;-)´

 #### Re-new
 Most elements of this library have gone these days - I thought they were very unstructured and not finished anyway.
 They'll come again.
 When they're really